TYPES OF EYE DISEASES

 Pellucid Marginal Degeneration (PMD) is a degenerative corneal condition, characterised by a crescent-shaped thinning in the inferior and peripheral region of the cornea.
 Like Keratoconus, it is usually progressive and often times severe.
 It mostly affects both eyes but can also occur in one eye.

 PMD is uncommon, and its causes remain unknown.
-Treatment vary depending on the severity of the condition and can be non-surgical(prescription eyeglasses or specialty contact lenses) or surgical (keratoplasty).
+Care and management depend on the severity of the condition and can be non-surgical(prescription eyeglasses or specialty contact lenses) or surgical (keratoplasty).